 Brazil is one of four emerging economies, also known as the BRIC countries – some analysts identify it as an emerging world power.
 Brazil’s exports include much more than agricultural products like coffee or soy beans, extending to high-tech goods like cars, planes, helicopters and other sophisticated industrial products.

 Brazil is one of the largest countries in the world in size, population and GDP, which makes it a very interesting market.
 So let’s take a closer look at Brazil’s financial and payment scene.

 What are Brazil’s most popular payment methods?

-The undisputed number one payment method is the personal credit card.
+Talking about more “classical” payment methods, the personal credit card is also very wide-spread.
 This is closely linked to the fact that over 70% of the Brazilian population owns one.
 Payment by cash or cheque and also bank transfer only play a minor role.

 How popular is e-commerce in Brazil?

 A recent survey shows that half of all Brazilian respondents said they have already bought something online.
 In this context it is important to know that today, less than 6 out of 10 are internet users.

 Of course their number is constantly growing – and this can also be derived from the growth rate of e-commerce, which also shows a great potential in the years to come:

 Even more impressive is the growth rates of digital commerce, which includes all goods and services sold via internet, mobile networks and digital commerce infrastructure, for example when paying cashless for an item in a brick-and-mortar shop.